emqx/cloud-docs/en_US/deployments/privatelink-aws.md

    Then register target group and create instance.
    ![lb](./_assets/lb_target_group_3.png)

-4. Create and configure the Load Balancer with the AZ ID you obtained from EMQX Cloud Console.
+4. Create and configure the Load Balancer with the AZ ID you obtained from EMQX Platform Console.

    Select the type of load balancing as **Network Load Balancer**.
    ![lb](./_assets/lb_type.png)